-Navid Shafa has been involved with FIRST since 2007 and has worked with FIRST® LEGO® League, FIRST® Tech Challenge and FIRST Robotics Competition teams.
-Shafa is currently a Strategy and Design mentor for FIRST Robotics Competition 1983, Skunk Work Robotics.
+Navid Shafa has been involved with FIRST since 2007 and has worked with FIRST LEGO® League (FLL), FIRST Tech Challenge (FTC) and FIRST Robotics Competition (FRC) teams.
+Shafa is currently a Strategy and Design mentor for FRC 1983, Skunk Work Robotics.
 Shafa has a technical background in design and machining, and has helped produce software, products and accessories for Water-Jetting applications.
 Focusing on software/machine testing, Shafa has also worked on system monitoring hardware and software packages, which provide users with notifications on machine operations.
 Shafa designed and built his own Segway in high school.
 Shafa also enjoys volunteer work with food banks, the homeless and animal shelters.

 Hilary Waite, VISTA, Kent, WA

 Hilary Waite recently graduated from the University of Washington in Seattle with a double B.A. in European Studies and German Language.
-Prior to joining the Washington FIRST Robotics and FIRST team, Waite took upon various leadership roles at Model United Nations (MUN), which is a non-profit organization dedicated to the development of diplomatic skills through UN committee simulations.
-She is excited to further develop her fundraising and public relations skills as a new member of the Washington FIRST® Robotics and FIRST team.
+Prior to joining the Washington FIRST Robotics Competition (FRC) and FIRST team, Waite took upon various leadership roles at Model United Nations (MUN), which is a non-profit organization dedicated to the development of diplomatic skills through UN committee simulations.

 Ryan Headlee, VISTA, Fairmont, WV

 Ryan Headlee is a graduate of Penn State and member of the Pennsylvania Air National Guard, a Reserve of the Air Force.
-After college Headlee began serving at his local church as a Leader in the Royal Ranger Program, a mentoring program for boys, much like Boy Scouts.
+After college, Headlee began serving at his local church as a leader in the Royal Ranger Program, a mentoring program for boys, similar to the Boy Scouts of America.
 Headlee gained leadership experience by planning lessons and activities, teaching, and distributing work between the leaders.

 Michael Lyden, VISTA, Fairmont, WV

 Michael Lyden enjoys working with and for youth, especially in educational settings.
 He has worked as a tutor, teacher, mentor, and youth director while in college at Marshall University.
 His strongest interests (and college majors) are in mathematics and special education.
-Lyden's volunteer interests not only involve youth, but also home building and repair.
-He regularly goes on work teams in different regions of the US to aid in disaster relief, working with programs supported by the United Methodist Church.
+Lyden's volunteer interests not only involve youth development, but also housing construction and repair.
+He regularly goes on work teams in different regions of the US to aid in disaster relief; working with programs supported by the United Methodist Church.

 Ryan Utzman, VISTA, Fairmont, WV